trimble-oss/dba-dash/Docs/FAQ.md

 ## I have a feature suggestion

 Please create an [Issue](https://github.com/trimble-oss/dba-dash/issues).
 Before submitting an issue, please check if there is an existing issue for the feature request.
 Provide a clear description for the feature.
 If you are willing to help develop the new feature, please mention this in the issue.
-DBA Dash is an open soure project and will improve through community contributions.
+DBA Dash is an open source project and will improve through community contributions.

 ## How Do I Contribute?